mert137/BBB-linux-device-driver/01_Basic_Hello_World/README.md

 #### Creating a host Makefile

-- obj-m: Compile as dynamically
-- obj-n: Do not compile
-- obj-y: Compile and link woth kernel image

 - The first thing to do is to install Linux kernel header files that perfectly align with the Linux kernel distribution on your device or machine.
 - The `uname` command provides a long description (-a for all) and a kernel release output (-r for release) as follows:
 ```shell